firmata/protocol/spi.md

 A `SPI_END` command disables the SPI bus for the specified channel.

 The `CAPABILITY_RESPONSE` will return a value of 0x0C for SPI capable pins.
+Most microcontrollers have only one set of pins for SPI.

 ### SPI_BEGIN

-Required for platforms that require SPI bus initialization, such as Arduino.
-Optional if initialization is automatic (some Linux-based platforms for example).

 Use `SPI_BEGIN` to initialize the SPI bus.
 Up to 8 SPI ports are supported, where each port is identified by a `channel` number (0-7).